hoedt/iclr-blog-track.github.io/_posts/2021-01-07-unnormalized-resnets.md

 In some sense, it could be argued that the current popularity of skip connections is due to BN, rather than ResNets.
 After all, without BN the skip connections in ResNets would have suffered from the drifting effects discussed earlier and ResNets would probably not have become so popular.
-However, BN does have a few practical issues (see [earlier](#alternatives)) and the drifting effects can be controlled using other techniques.
+However, BN does have a few practical issues (see [earlier](#alternatives)) and it does seem to be the case that the drifting effects can be controlled using other techniques.
 Therefore, it seems natural to find out whether it is possible to replace BN by one of these other techniques to get the best of both worlds.

 ### Prior Work